- Research Ship

-Summary : This is your ultimate chance to sail to the southern parts of the Antarctic Peninsula, Peter I Island, the Bellingshausen and Amundsen Seas into the Ross Sea.
-Visit Shackleton’s and Scott’s huts and Campbell Island on a vessel equipped with helicopters for excursions to attempt to land on the Ross Sea Ice Shelf.
+Summary : This is your ultimate chance to sail to the southern parts of the Antarctic Peninsula, Peter I Island, the Bellingshausen and Amundsen Seas and into the Ross Sea.
+Visit Shackleton’s and Scott’s huts, McMurdo Station, the Dry Valleys and Campbell Island on a vessel equipped with helicopters for excursions to attempt to land on the Ross Sea Ice Shelf.
 Observe wildlife like nowhere else on this planet – elephant seals, royal albatross, gentoo and adelie penguins, polar skuas, orca and minke whales.
 Learn of important historical figures in the early era of Antarctic exploration and visit their rustic huts.
 Be prepared for unforgettable memories and the trip of a lifetime!

 Activities : Birding, Child-Friendly, Hiking

 $25,700 to $37,300